MatheusWAlvarenga-zz/BaseConverter/README.md

 <span>
 BaseConverterApp  is a number base converting calculator for computer, where the user can choose the base of input (decimal, binary, octal, hexadecimal or other) and of output (decimal, binary, octal, hexadecimal or other).
-BaseConverterApp handles input errors (invalid characters, for example).
+BaseConverterApp handles input errors (invalid characters).
 </span>

 # Installation: